borkdude/jayfu/README.md

 # jayfu

-Learn how to make a native Clojure CLI!
+Learn how to make a native Clojure CLI with GraalVM native-image and SCI!

-This is a tutorial and quickstart to GraalVM-based Clojure CLIs that require a bit of dynamic evaluation.

 The tutorial is set up around an example CLI that reads JSON from stdin and transforms it using a function which is dynamically evaluated.